SkeLLLa/node-object-hash/README.md

 It also provides a method that returns sorted object strings that can be used for object comparison without hashes.

 Hashes are built on top of node's crypto module
-(so for using in browser use something like browserify or use crypto functions polyfills).
+(so for using in browser use something like [browserify-crypto](https://github.com/crypto-browserify/crypto-browserify) or some kind of crypto functions polyfills).

 [![node](https://img.shields.io/node/v/node-object-hash.svg?maxAge=21600&style=flat-square)]()
 [![NPM](https://img.shields.io/npm/v/node-object-hash.svg?maxAge=21600&style=flat-square)](https://npmjs.org/packages/node-object-hash)